marcustedesco/qomma/README.md

     `AND company = 'id Software';`

 2. Is not properly unit tested
-3. Functions could use more parameter and return type documentation
+3. Could use more parameter and return type documentation